mehdi-farsi/hfam/README.md

 <b>H</b>idden <b>F</b>iles <b>A</b>re <b>M</b>anageable - Manage, source and reload you dotfiles in a specific directory

 1. You create/clone your `dotfiles` directory defined in `$HOME/`.
-2. You edit a `$HOME/dotfiles/.hfamconfig` with its provided DSL.
+2. You edit a `$HOME/dotfiles/.hfamconfig` with its intuitive DSL.
 3. You call `hfam`.

-The advantage is that you can easily move your `dotfiles` to any servers.
+The main advantage of this tool is that you can easily move your `dotfiles` from a machine to another one.
 Then, with only one command, you can configure your environment.

 ###Prerequisites